Lauriethefish/ModsBeforeFriday/README.md

 ```

 ### Compiling Agent
-- To compile the agent and copy it to the `public` directory so that it can be used by the site, navigate to `./mbf-agent` and run `./build.ps1`.
+- To compile the agent and copy it to the `public` directory so that it can be used by the site, run `./build_agent.ps1`.
-- The `./run_android` script can be used to automatically copy the agent to the correct location on the Quest if you want to invoke it manually in `adb shell`.
-The site will do this automatically otherwise.
-- `./reset_bs` will reinstall vanilla Beat Saber.
-(The paths in this file reflect the directory structure of Lauriethefish's computer and will need updating with the path of your APK/OBB.)

 ### Debugging site
 To serve the site for testing, navigate to `./mbf-site` and run `yarn start`.